bgudemy/ShortsBrew/README.md

 scalable to the volumne of content added.
 2. Horizontal scrolling images on the home and detail VC.
 So more photos can be viewed.
+3. Review the dimissviewcontroller function because when the DetailVC is dismissed, there is a lag as it drops to the bottom of the screen before it finally dismisses.